Robust manufacturing output buoys U.S. economic outlook

 While manufacturing is gaining steam, there is little sign of a broad pick-up in inflation pressures at the factory gate.

-In another report, the Labour Department said its producer price index for final demand edged up 0.1 percent in July as the cost of energy products fell, offsetting an increase in food prices.
+In another report, the Labor Department said its producer price index for final demand edged up 0.1 percent in July as the cost of energy products fell, offsetting an increase in food prices.

 Prices received by the nation's farms, factories and refineries rose 0.4 percent in June.
 In the 12 months through July, producer prices increased 1.7 percent.